scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 #### Simulating a trajectory

-For this problem we will simulate a probe moving along a trajectory, i.e., iterate every step of the trajectory until the probe either collides with the target or has moved beyond it.
-And at each step we will record if the current height of the probe is higher than before.
+For this problem we simulate a probe moving along a trajectory, i.e., iterate every step of the trajectory until the probe either collides with the target or has moved beyond it.
+And at each step we record if the current height of the probe is higher than before.

 ##### Checking Collisions